 “Neurotoxicology is the study of the adverse effects of chemical, biological, and certain physical agents on the nervous system and/or behavior during development and in maturity” (Harry et al., 1998).
 Many common substances are neurotoxic, including lead, mercury, pesticides, and ethanol.

+Neurotoxicity is a major toxicity endpoint that must be evaluated for many regulatory applications.
 Neurotoxicity testing is used to identify potential neurotoxic substances.
-Neurotoxicity is a major toxicity endpoint that must be evaluated for many regulatory applications.
 Sometimes neurotoxicity testing is considered as a component of target organ toxicity; the central nervous system (CNS) being one of the major target organ systems.
-In utero exposure to chemicals and drugs can also exert an adverse effect on the development of the nervous system, which is called developmental neurotoxicity (DNT).
+In utero exposure to chemicals and drugs can also produce adverse effects on the development of the nervous system, which is called developmental neurotoxicity (DNT).

 Like other target organ toxicities, neurotoxicity can result from different types of exposure to a substance; the major routes of exposure are oral, dermal, or inhalation.
 Neurotoxicity may be observed after a single (acute) dose or after repeated (chronic) dosing.